ThomasADuffy/Heres-Waldo-Capstone-3/README.md

 >docker image build -t waldo_finder .

 >docker container run --publish 8080:8080 --detach --name waldo waldo_finder

+Then simply just go to the address listed in the terminal.(This will also work on an Could based instance like AWS EC2)